-Now that my son is getting a little older, I love finding easy trails in the Pittsburgh area for him to hike and explore.
+Now that my son is getting a little older, I love finding easy hikes in Pittsburgh for him to walk and explore.
 Most of the trails listed below are flat enough that you can use a stroller as well.

 - Fall Run Park in Shaler is home to the largest waterfall in Pittsburgh, found at the end of the trail.
 If you’re visiting with kids, look for the fairies located throughout Fall Run Park.